 Preparing the Shells

-Although our dogs get raw eggs with the shell, I took a multi-step approach to prepping the eggshells for grinding and inclusion in our egg mixture for dehydrating.
-That way, those of you with different supplies or health concerns can see a more thorough prep and I could be more confident in safe storage.
+Although our dogs get raw eggs with the shell, I took a multi-step approach to prepping the eggshells for grinding, then added it to my scramble (optional).
+That way, readers with different supplies or health concerns can see a more thorough prep option for eggshells, and I could be more confident in safe storage.
 It also makes it safer for the humans who may be exposed to the powder during grinding and use.

 Grinding the Shells